OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0007.md

 Once you have collected the package name of the application you want to target, you'll want to start gathering information about it.
 First, retrieve the APK as explained in ["Basic Testing Operations - Obtaining and Extracting Apps"](#obtaining-and-extracting-apps).

 APK files are actually ZIP files that can be unpacked using a standard decompression utility such as `unzip`.
-However, we recommend using @@@apktool which additionally decodes the AndroidManifest.xml and disassembles the app binaries (classes.dex) to smali code:
+However, we recommend using #MASTG-TOOL-0011 which additionally decodes the AndroidManifest.xml and disassembles the app binaries (classes.dex) to smali code:

 ```bash
 $ apktool d UnCrackable-Level3.apk